Coastal erosion The Netherlands

 These model results indicate that under the No RSLR condition, the tidal flats continued to develop while under the high RSLR scenario the tidal flats eventually drowned, implying that under this condition the system may degenerate into a tidal lagoon.
 The tidal flats were more or less stable under the low RSLR scenario implying that this may be the critical RSLR condition for the maintenance of the system.

-Uncertainties in the physical mechanisms governing tidal inlet response to RSLR are high, however; previous findings indicate that the tidal flats can keep up with much higher RSLR rates (up to 10.5 mm/year) (8).
+Uncertainties in the physical mechanisms governing tidal inlet response to RSLR are high, however; previous findings indicate that the tidal flats can keep up with much higher RSLR rates, up to 8 mm/year (20) or even up to 10.5 mm/year) (8).

 The current replenishment volumes along the coast are not sufficient to also have the Wadden Sea fully grow apace with the sea level.
 As yet it is uncertain where the sand shortfalls will eventually create safety problems in the Wadden Sea area.
 Changes in the estuary could mean increasing high water levels in the Eems-Dollard.
 Given these factors it is likely that safety tasking will increase in the long run (6).